Passport Card & Enhanced Driver License

-Two new products have entered the marketplace, each designed to make border crossings by land and sea quicker and less costly.
+A couple new products have entered the marketplace, each designed to make border crossings by land and sea quicker and less costly.
 Think of the U.S. Passport Card (also known as the PASS Card) as a limited-use passport.
 It's issued by the State Department, and good for border populations that do frequent crossings.
 The Enhanced Driver License (EDL) is another option gaining momentum at the state level.
 Think of the EDL as your driver license on steroids, with enhanced security features to meet the more stringent requirements set by WHTI and the Department of Homeland Security.

 Why a passport card?

 The U.S. Passport Card (PASS Card) is a less expensive, more portable version of the traditional passport book.
 As a response to the new security measures imposed by Homeland Security and WHTI, PASS Cards come equipped with a microchip that assigns a distinct number to its owner.
 This number, through vicinity-read radio frequency technology, matches up with a Custom and Border Protection (CBP) database to promote more secure crossings with faster queuing.
 The PASS Card is a new form of approved identification targeted at border communities who make frequent crossings.
 It's wallet-sized, less expensive than the full passport book, and a suitable alternative for anyone who travels by land or sea between the U.S. and Canada, Mexico, Bermuda, or the Caribbean.

 NOTE: The PASS Card is not approved for air travel.
 Unlike the passport book, the card is not considered an international travel document recognized worldwide.